Etrit Berisha: Controversies

-On 31 July 2013, ChievoVerona announced to have signed Berisha during the summer transfer window, but Berisha himself did not accept this, saying that he simply had an accord with the club but did not sign.

-On 5 September 2013, after Berisha signed for Lazio, Chievo announced that they had sent the case in to the FIFA.
-On 11 September 2013, Lazio's president Claudio Lotito declared that Berisha was bought and signed in the regular way according to the Transfer Window rules.

-On 14 September 2013, the sport director of Chievo Giovanni Sartori accused Berisha of changing his mind for more money at Lazio.
-On 29 January 2014, the case was re-opened as now Lazio were looking for another keeper during the winter transfer window.
-On 31 January 2014, the media announced that Berisha risked a three-month suspension due to contract which he pretended to have signed.
+On 31 July 2013, ChievoVerona announced that it had signed Berisha, but Berisha denied signing a contract, stating that he had only reached an agreement with the club.
+After Berisha signed for Lazio, Chievo announced on 5 September that it had referred the matter to FIFA.
+On 11 September, Lazio president Claudio Lotito stated that Berisha had been signed in accordance with the transfer regulations.
+On 14 September, Chievo sporting director Giovanni Sartori accused Berisha of changing his decision in favour of Lazio's offer.
+The dispute resurfaced in January 2014, when reports linked it to Lazio's search for another goalkeeper during the winter transfer window.
+On 31 January, further reports stated that Berisha could face a three-month suspension in connection with the disputed contract.

-On 5 February 2014, Sartori asked to have this case closed and the accusations dropped.
-On 20 March 2014, the manager of Kalmar, Svante Samuelson declared that everything about the transfer of their former goalkeeper Etrit Berisha, was regular.
-On 28 June 2014, the media announced that Berisha's case could be closed as FIFA had not yet made a decision.
+On 5 February 2014, Sartori requested that the case be closed and the accusations against Berisha dropped.
+On 20 March, Kalmar FF manager Svante Samuelsson stated that the transfer of Berisha from the Swedish club had been conducted regularly.
+On 28 June, reports stated that the case could be closed because FIFA had not yet reached a decision.

+In January 2015, the dispute resurfaced in connection with Berisha's registration with Chievo and Lazio; La Gazzetta dello Sport reported that the case concerned the alleged registration of the player with both clubs during the same transfer period.
+In February, Berisha agreed to a settlement involving a 10-day suspension and a €15,000 fine, which was formalised by the FIGC on 19 March 2015.

 Personal life

 Berisha was born in Pristina, Kosovo, and is of Albanian ethnicity.
-In January 2013, he revealed that he had applied for Swedish citizenship after residing in the country for five years since joining Kalmar FF from his hometown club 2 Korriku.
-He stated that acquiring Swedish nationality would allow him to hold triple citizenship — Kosovo, Albania, and Sweden — and could facilitate his future career in European football as an EU player.
-Berisha explained that obtaining a Swedish passport would improve his prospects of playing for clubs in major European leagues, describing it as "a step forward for my professional future".

 He is a cousin of Drilon Berisha, a former footballer who played for the Kosovan club Prishtina and the Armenian club Ulisses.
+In January 2013, he revealed that he had applied for Swedish citizenship after residing in the country for five years since joining Kalmar FF from his hometown club 2 Korriku, stating that acquiring Swedish nationality would allow him to hold triple citizenship (Kosovo, Albania and Sweden) and could facilitate his future career in European football as an EU player, describing it as "a step forward for my professional future".
+Following Albania's historic participation at UEFA Euro 2016, Berisha was among the members of the national team who were issued diplomatic passports by the Albanian government in recognition of their achievement.